tringuyenit/JavaHomework1/README.md

 ## How to run (from command lines)

-1. In your cmd/terminal, navigate to :
+1. In cmd/terminal, navigate to :

 ```bash
 myFirstJavaProg/out/production/IdeaProjects